2023 Institute on General Education and Assessment

 Dedicated Team Time: Moving from Planning to Campus Action

-In addition to participation-based sessions, a significant portion of the Institute curriculum is reserved for teams to work independently to advance their own general education reform missions.
-Initially shared as illustrative posters on the first day, “team time” periods allow participants to share ideas, map strategies, and consult with Institute faculty on specific obstacles or issues.
-Through iterative refinement, this time offers teams the ability to create an “action plan” to share with their home institution.
-The plan typically includes initial and continuing actions of the team, including implementation and advancement steps for enacting the plan, key persons to engage during the change process, and a realistic timeline for accomplishing goals.
-Action plans are shared at the Institute in small groups of campus teams to receive helpful feedback and guidance from fellow Institute participants and Institute faculty.
+In addition to participation-based sessions, a significant portion of the Institute curriculum is reserved for teams to work independently to advance their own general education and assessment reform missions.
+“Team Time” allows participants to share ideas, map strategies, and consult with Institute faculty on specific obstacles or issues.
+Through iterative refinement, this time offers teams the ability to create an Action Plan to share with their home institution.
+The Action Plan typically includes initial and continuing actions of the team, including implementation and advancement steps for enacting the plan, key persons to engage during the change process, and a realistic timeline for accomplishing goals.
+Action Plans are shared at the Institute in small groups of campus teams to receive helpful feedback and guidance from fellow Institute participants and Institute faculty.